- What is the Commissioner’s role/mandate?

 If I reach out to the commissioner, will our conversation be confidential?

 Protecting confidentiality is a priority for the Commissioner.
 Confidentiality will be maintained, subject to the requirements of legislation, the rules governing court or other legal proceedings and, in the case of complaints, the principles of procedural fairness and natural justice, namely the right for the subject of the complaint to respond to allegations during the investigation.

 If I decide to make a formal complaint, what will the process be?

-The Commissioner is the first point of contact for complaints related to the Code of Conduct or related policies (namely Conflict of Interest, Anti-Discrimination and Harassment, Political Activity, Disclosure of Wrongdoing, and Fraud and Theft).
+The Commissioner is a point of contact for complaints related to the Code of Conduct or related policies (namely Conflict of Interest, Anti-Discrimination and Harassment, Political Activity, Disclosure of Wrongdoing, and Fraud and Theft).
 You can contact the Commissioner directly, either by email, by phone, or by using this form.
-The complaint process details can be viewed here

 How long does it take to deal with a complaint?

 Each case is different: some require a lengthy investigation, meeting with numerous witnesses and gathering data from different places, whereas others are more straightforward.
 Once the Commissioner has gathered from the complainant all the details necessary to launch an investigation the aim is to resolve cases as expeditiously as possible, ideally within 4 to 5 weeks.
 Cases that are urgent in nature will be prioritized in order to have them resolved as soon as possible.
 Particularly complex cases or those involving many witnesses may sometimes take more time, in which case the complainant will be informed.
 Finally, in some cases it may be more beneficial for all parties involved to first try and resolve the situation using conflict resolution processes, which may require additional time.